 6. No control over the customer experience

 Usually, businesses – whether large or small – are able to differentiate by the customer experience they deliver and their service.
 Following the rules of the platform means that the SMB isn’t able to deliver their service, only the service of the marketplace.
-It also means that the customer has to play by the rules of the platform too – they have no say in how they do business with the sellers.
+It also means that the customer has to play by the rules of the platform too – with no say in how they do business.

-When selling via marketplaces, the customer ultimately belongs to the platform, so the SMB can’t market to them or leverage retention strategies in the same way that they could if the customer had purchased from their website directly.
+When selling via marketplaces, the customer ultimately belongs to the platform.
+The SMB can’t market to them or leverage retention strategies in the same way that they could if the customer had purchased from their website.